mathMatthew/spreadsheetCoder/XML_Functions_and_Transforms.md

 # XML Functions File Documentation

 ## Overview
 The SpreadsheetCoder application uses XML-like files to decompose complex functions into simpler, mappable components.
-These files assist in translating spreadsheet functions into various computer languages by breaking them down into basic building blocks.
+This XML Function format is stored within a text box one the page of the function when using 'Strict' mode.
+SpreadsheetCoder can then use those definitions when translating other functions if this function is embedded.
+Also when put in a .XML file and stored in the folder "SpreadsheetCoder/XMLFunctions" (the actual location can be overridden using the named range XMLFunctionLibraryPath within the SC file) then SpreadsheetCoder always has access to the function definition.
+That XML files in that folder are collectively the 'library' of functions that SpreadsheetCoder has access to.

+SpreadsheetCoder can create these files for you automatically of course.
+All you need to do is to set the target language to XML and run SpreadsheetCoder.
+If you want the output added to your library, move the restulting file into your library directory.
+However there are some properties that it doesn't automatically set which may be valuable to you.
+This is within the LangSpec section.

 ## Main Elements:
 ### CodeCalculation